-Amid the chaotic situation in Afghanistan after the Taliban takeover, social media platforms like Facebook, Twitter, and YouTube are facing intense scrutiny for their treatment of Taliban accounts, as they would soon be asked to grant access to the official accounts to the Taliban.
+Amid the chaotic situation in Afghanistan after the Taliban takeover, social media platforms like Facebook, Twitter, and YouTube are facing intense scrutiny for their treatment of Taliban accounts, as they will soon be asked to grant access to the official accounts to the Taliban.

 The Taliban is officially banned from all Facebook apps, including WhatsApp.
 Facebook has designated the Taliban as a dangerous organization.